jacobvider/rtd-slotis2/docs/source/usage.rst

 PICam Installation
 ------------
-How to get vscode running on the camera computer:
+How to get vscode running on the centos camera computer:

 - Open terminal